the-allanc/ssh-term-switch/README.md

 And I liked [this guide](https://deeb.me/20190116/change-profiles-automatically-in-tilix-when-connecting-to-ssh-hosts) to alias the `ssh` command to help trigger a Tilix profile.

 So I combined them - you can use this script to help automatically set a Tilix profile, and use the standard SSH config file to help set the name.
+It can also set the background color too for other terminals.

 ## Installation and usage

 Requirements:

 * Python v3.x+
-* Tilix
+* Tilix (optionally)

 Clone this repo: